skHassan/trip/README.md

-# Purulia • Ghatsila • Jhargram Trip Site
+# Purulia • Ghatsila Trip Site

 Upload this entire folder to: